 AACSB 2019 Innovations That Inspire

-Amongst the innovations for the 2018/2019 academic year, the AACSB highlighted the flipped learning experience offered by the case centre.
-This unique approach to pedagogy enables our MSc in Tourism students to evaluate the cases submitted for the Best Case in Tourism Management award.
+Amongst the 2018/2019 initiatives, the AACSB highlighted the flipped learning experience offered by the case centre.
+This unique approach to pedagogy enables our MSc in Tourism students to assess the cases submitted for the Best Case in Tourism Management Award.

 Innovating in partnership with companies